Nasfame/hive/README.md

 Module versions are just git tags.

-In your repo, create a file called `lilypad_module.json.tmpl`
+In your repo, create a file called `module.coophive`

 See [cowsay](https://github.com/CoopHive/coophive-module-cowsay) for example